Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 The route first heads to Langport passing Haselbury and the 16th century English Heritage owned Muchelney Abbey.
 You continue north through Langport and onto Burrowbridge where you will pass the interesting geological and historical site at Burrow Mump.
 The river then takes you towards Bridgwater passing the Westonzoyland Pumping Station Museum.
 This Industrial Heritage museum is dedicated to steam powered machinery and makes for a fascinating few hours.

-The final section takes you through Bridgwater and Combwich before finishing at the beautiful Steart Nature Reserve on Bridgwater Bay.
+The final section takes you through Bridgwater and Combwich before finishing at the beautiful Steart Nature Reserve and Bridgwater Bay National Nature Reserve on Bridgwater Bay.

 |Rodwell Trail||2 miles (3 km)||The Rodwell Trail is a nice easy off road trail through Weymouth using a disused railway path.
 After passing through the Rodwell district of Weymouth you join a lovely coastal stretch at the ruins of 16th century Sandsfoot Castle and the beautiful Sandsfoot Cove.
 From here the path runs along the coast to the Ferry Bridge that you can cross to the Isle of Portland.|